Sergei Stepashin

 Sergei Vadimovich Stepashin (Сергей Вадимович Степашин; born 2 March 1952) is a Russian politician who briefly served as Prime Minister of Russia in 1999.
+Subsequent to his tenure as prime minister, he was elected to the State Duma, but resigned to serve as chairman of the Accounts Chamber of Russia, from 2000 to 2013.

-Prior to this he had been appointed as federal security minister for counterintelligence by President Boris Yeltsin in 1994, a position from which he resigned in 1995 as a consequence of the Budyonnovsk hospital hostage crisis.
-Subsequent to his tenure as Prime Minister he served as Chairman of the Accounts Chamber of Russia from 2000 until 2013.
+Stepashin served in the Soviet Internal Troops and graduated from the Lenin Military-Political Academy.
+Prior to his premiership, Stepashin became a member of the Russian Congress of People's Deputies in the 1990 election.
+He defected from the parliament during the 1993 Russian constitutional crisis and was appointed as director of the Federal Security Service by President Boris Yeltsin in 1994.
+Stepashin resigned in 1995 as a consequence of the Budyonnovsk hospital hostage crisis.
+He later served as Minister of Justice from 1997 to 1998 and Minister of Internal Affairs from 1998 to 1999.
+During his brief tenure as prime minister, he succeeded in negotiating an IMF loan for Russia and a restructuring of its debt.
+He also represented Russia at the G8 summit in 1999.

-Early life and education
+Early life, education, and military service

 Stepashin was born in Port-Arthur, Kvantun Oblast, USSR (now Lüshunkou, China) on 2 March 1952.
-He graduated from the Higher Political School of the USSR Ministry of the Interior (1973), he served in the internal troops from 1973 until 1981, in 1981 from the Lenin Military-Political Academy, and in 2002 from the Finance Academy.
+He graduated from the Higher Political School of the USSR Ministry of the Interior (1973), then he served in the internal troops from 1973 until 1981.
+He graduated in 1981 from the Lenin Military-Political Academy and in 2002 from the Finance Academy.
 He is a Doctor of Law, Professor, and has a rank of the State Advisor on Justice of the Russian Federation.
 His military rank is colonel general.

-Career

-Stepashin served as the Head of the FSK (the predecessor of the FSB) from February 1994 until June 1995.
-He then became justice minister, serving from 1997 to March 1998, and interior minister, holding that office from March 1998 to May 1999, when he was appointed and confirmed by parliament as prime minister.
-Yeltsin made it fairly clear when he appointed him Prime Minister that Stepashin would only hold the position temporarily, and he was replaced in August 1999 by future president Vladimir Putin.
+He wrote a thesis on the ideological preparedness of firefighters.

+Political career